python-social-auth/social-app-django/README.md

+# Compliant Social App Django

+This is a Google compliant fork of the [Django](https://www.djangoproject.com/) component of the [python-social-auth ecosystem](https://github.com/python-social-auth/social-core), it implements the needed functionality to integrate [social-auth-core](https://github.com/python-social-auth/social-core) in a Django based project.

-# Python Social Auth - Django
+## Python Social Auth - Django

 Python Social Auth is an easy to setup social authentication/registration mechanism with support for several frameworks and auth providers.

-## Description

-This is a Google compliant fork of the [Django](https://www.djangoproject.com/) component of the [python-social-auth ecosystem](https://github.com/python-social-auth/social-core), it implements the needed functionality to integrate [social-auth-core](https://github.com/python-social-auth/social-core) in a Django based project.

 ## Django version